ircam-ismm/webaudio-tutorials/first-steps/simple-website.md

-# Create a simple website
+# Create a Simple Website

 In this first hands-on tutorial, we will develop a simple website composed of two pages.
 This tutorial does not yet concern the Web Audio API, but aims at giving you some practical familiarity with the different concepts and tools we seen so far.